sagemath/trac_to_gh/Issue 841.md

 # Issue 841: hash() on algebraic reals is not stable

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/841

 Original creator: cwitty